caesar1111/openHAB2_beginners_walkthrough/openHAB2_beginners_walkthrough.md

 Since this tutorial is using the PIXEL GUI I always refer to the PIXEL way of configuring and only go back to the terminal way (text only) if it is required.

 ### Localisation:
-The 1.st thing you want to do is changing the localisation settings to make sure your keyboard layout and WiFi settings are matching.
+The first thing you want to do is changing the localisation settings to make sure your keyboard layout and WiFi settings are matching.

 **NOTE:** Do not change the password before you have changed the keyboard layout since you might put in a different password than you expect (e.g. US qwerty vs. German qwertz results in “Raspberrz” instead of “Raspberry”)